 Macrophage (MDM) seeding

 Take 6 well plates containing predifferentiated MDMs.
-Place them from the cell incubator and place them to a laminar flow hood.
+Place them from the cell incubator to a laminar flow hood.

 Aspirate and discard CCM with unattached MDMs grown in 6 well plates, and pipette 1 mL of fresh prewarmed CCM in each well.